jianzhong123/MRLF-DDI/README.md

 ## Running the code

 The parameters are already set in the code files.
-You can run the following command to re-implement our work:
+You can run the following command to re-implement our work based on Ryu's dataset:

 * > python Gridsearch_cross5_final_train_S0_86.py #Gridsearch_cross5_final_train_S1_86.py, Gridsearch_cross5_final_train_S2_86.py
+  >
+You can run the following command to re-implement our work based on Ryu's dataset:
+* > python Gridsearch_cross5_final_train_S0_Deng.py #Gridsearch_cross5_final_train_S1_Deng.py, Gridsearch_cross5_final_train_S2_Deng.py
+  >
 ## Contact

 If you have any questions or suggestions with the code, please let us know.
 Contact Zhong Jian at jianzhong@csu.edu.cn